Available courses

 This CE highlights the discussions and insights focused on the intricate dynamics of drug-to-drug (DDI), drug-to-cannabis (DTCI) interactions, cannabis contamination, and methodologies to improve health outcomes in practice for effective treatment.

-Continuing Education Information: CE Contact Hours Available: 1 Credit Hr
+This training provides Continuing Education (CE) credits: CE Contact Hours Available: 1 Credit Hr

 Continuing Education: This course is pending approval for continuing education credits.